cocodedk/cv-generator/docs/backend/cv-generation.md

 The CV Generator creates `.docx` documents from CV data using a Markdown -> Pandoc pipeline.

+The system also supports browser-printable HTML output.
+See [Print HTML Generation](print-html-generation.md) for details.

-For pipeline details and template guidance, see `docs/backend/docx-generation.md`.
+For pipeline details and template guidance, see [DOCX Generation](docx-generation.md).

 ## Generation Process